blabla1337/skf-flask/skf/markdown/knowledge_base/203-knowledge_base--Keys_secrets_zeroed--.md

 ## Description:

-Attackers are always on the lookout for secrets of a server of computer.
-When these secrets are accessible for an attacker because the key was not properly being destroyed then this can lead to security issues.
+Attackers are always on the lookout for secrets of a server or computer.
+When these secrets are accessible for an attacker because the key was not properly being destroyed then this can lead to security vulnerabilities.
+All secrets and keys should be completely erased from the memory since an attacker could otherwise potentially retrieve these keys with memory dumping attacks on the application.

 ## Solution:

-Before destroying a secret or a security key it's needed by the application to overwrite the secret with a new value zeroes.
-This will make it harder for an attacker to obtain the correct old value of the secret or security key.
+Secrets and keys should be erased from the memory and zeroed when they are no longer needed to prevent attackers from doing memory dumping attacks.

+Also take into consideration the different Garbage collectors of your programming language.
+Whenever you zero out the keys of secret in question, you have no guarantee that a copy of it doesn't exist elsewhere in memory.